williammasanja/Grammar-Correction-Bot/README.md

 # Grammer Correction Bot

-With the Regex Module and free word databases I had designed a grammer correction bot as a Sophmore in HighSchool
+Using the Regex Module and free word databases I had designed a grammer correction software during my Sophmore year in Highschool